Greg Rose’s first step to a Maryland scholarship started with a call he made from GNC

 “I wasn’t satisfied [with] where I was at,” Rose said, “and the only chance I had to get back into the swing of things was to go to junior college and get a second chance.”

 That call turned into the critical first step on Rose’s path toward the Maryland football program.
 He only had one option out of DeMatha: Robert Morris.
 And then he had just one Power Five opportunity out of Lackawanna: Maryland.
-Yet here he is in College Park, thriving in his second season as an occasional starter at defensive tackle and a respected veteran for the Terrapins, who are still pursuing bowl eligibility during this last week of the regular season.
+Yet here he is in College Park, thriving in his second season as an occasional starter at defensive tackle and a respected veteran for the Terrapins, who are still pursuing bowl eligibility during this final week of the regular season.

 “I don’t think there’s anybody in our program that’s affected more people than what Greg Rose has done,” Coach Michael Locksley said.
 “And a lot is obviously because of his story.”